-Whether you’re a brand new clinician trying to stock a therapy room on a tight budget (hello, student loans!) or an experienced practitioner who needs some new toys to spice up sessions with long-standing clients, second hand shops* should become your new second home.
-In fact, they can be such a goldmine of toys, games, and books it’s surprising that second hand stores all around the country aren’t overrun with SLPs every weekend!
+Whether you’re a brand new clinician trying to stock a therapy room on a tight budget (hello, student loans!) or an experienced practitioner who needs some new toys to spice up sessions with long-standing clients, secondhand shops should become your new second home.
+In fact, they can be such a goldmine of toys, games, and books, it’s surprising that secondhand stores all around the country aren’t overrun with SLPs every weekend!

-While not as organized or pretty as traditional toy and book stores, and you often have to sift through a lot of junk to find the treasures, second hand shops are nonetheless worth the trip every so often.
+While not as organized or pretty as traditional toy and book stores, and you often have to sift through a lot of junk to find the treasures, secondhand shops are nonetheless worth the trip every so often.
 You’d be surprised what you can score for a fraction of the cost of buying it new.
-And once you “know” the layout of your local second hand store(s), you can pop in, do a quick scan for possible treasures, and get out in a matter of minutes.
+And once you “know” the layout of your local secondhand store(s), you can pop in, do a quick scan for possible treasures, and get out in a matter of minutes.

-6 Commonly Found Second Hand Toys for Speech Therapy
+6 Commonly Found Secondhand Toys for Speech Therapy

 1. Play Animals

 What can’t you do with play animals?
-Some of our ideas are to match the animals with the song Old MacDonald, hide them in play dough, put them in/out of containers (the little littles love putting things in and taking things out), and lots and lots of pretend play.
+We have some great ideas to match the animals with the song “Old MacDonald,” such as hiding them in play dough, putting them in/out of containers (the little ones love this activity), and engaging in lots and lots of pretend play.
 You will get a ton of mileage out of having a wide variety of animals, including farm, jungle, sea, and air types.
-We will often match animals up with books to bring the read alouds to life, and some favorites are Brown Bear Brown Bear, Good Night Zoo, The Very Busy Spider, and Dear Zoo.
+We often match animals with books to bring read-alouds to life, featuring favorites like Brown Bear, Brown Bear, Good Night, Zoo, The Very Busy Spider, and Dear Zoo.
 Almost any speech-language target can be met using play animals, and if you can find “settings” like a play farm or jungle scene to go with them, even better!

 2. Vehicles